 - Louisville Slugger Museum & Factory | 800 W Main St, Louisville, KY

-- Love art and crafts?
-The KMAC museum is for you.
-The Kentucky Museum of Art & Craft “explores the relationship between art and craft by identifying art as big idea and craft as the intersection between process, materials and labor.”
-So you might find a contemporary art exhibit woven from cloth, or crafted from clay, or blown from glass.
-It’s free, so stop in and take a look!
+Born as the Kentucky Museum of Art & Crafts and reborn as a cutting edge contemporary art museum, KMAC Contemporary Art museum “explores the relationship between art and craft by identifying art as big idea and craft as the intersection between process, materials and labor.”
+You might find a contemporary art exhibit woven from cloth, or crafted from clay, or blown from glass.

 - Muhammad Ali Center | 144 N. Sixth Street, Louisville, KY